rubin-dp0/dp1-sci-prep-seminars/time-domain/VariableStar_demo.md

 **Last verified to run:** 2025-04-07

-**Learning objective:** Use the ADQL interface to query for bright red extended objects that might be potential foreground lenses.
-Investigate the r-band `deepCoadd` image of a galaxy.
+**Learning objective:** Use the ADQL interface to query for objects whose flux varied significantly.
+Investigate the `DiaObject` catalog quantities, and use them to select candidate transients and variables.
+Plot time series lightcurves of their measurements in difference images.

-**LSST data products:** `Object` catalog, `deepCoadd` image
+**LSST data products:** `DiaObject`, `DiaSource`, and `ForcedSourceOnDiaObject` catalogs

 **Credit:** Based on tutorials developed by the Rubin Community Science team.
 Please consider acknowledging them if this tutorial is used for the preparation of journal articles, software releases, or other tutorials.